ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

   $$
   \sigma_{i}
   $$
-   are the mean and standard deviation of ith feature, respectively.
+   are the mean and standard deviation of ith feature, respectively

 <br>